kcoderhtml/grolf/README.md

 Your friendly lightweight arcade helper written in Bun and hosted on nest! 😎

+If you've never used grolf before and are curious what it is then here's the TDLR: Grolf is a slack app that acts as an air traffic control room basicaly for your github commits.
+It takes in webhooks from github for every commit you push to github and then redirects them to the proper arcade thread on slack.
+It also has pretty graphs all made out of asci and a super nice logging system originaly developed by [@jaspermayone](https://github.com/jaspermayone) for the https://github.com/hackclub/arcadius and https://github.com/hackclub/professor-bloom slack bots.

 _Claim to fame: I demoed this to the founder of Github!_

 ![the apphome page of grolf](.github/images/apphome.png)